VasilisAvgoustakis/citizen-quest/doc/storylines.md

 ### Dialogue overriding

 Whenever a player character talks to an NPC, a dialogue executed.
-This dialogue is built by concatenating, in order, the list of nodes in several different places:
+This dialogue is the first found from the following sources, in order of precedence:

-- The dialogue from the current stage
+- Dialogue for the npc in the current stage
-- The dialogue from the current quest
+- Dialogue for the npc in the current quest
 - The dialogue from the `available` section of all available quests that the npc hands out.
-- The dialogue from the current storyline
+- Dialogue for the npc in the current storyline

-The more specific dialogues take precedence over the more general ones.
+- Dialogue from the npc declaration

 ### Quests